drleatherman/StatisticsMasters/AppliedStatistics1/classnotesSummary.md

 * Best when examining for linear combos that give the smallest p-value and not doing pairwise comparisons

 **Bonferroni**: alpha = .05 / k * 2 where k is the number of comparisons
-* guarantees familywise error rate is at most 5%
+* guarantees family-wise error rate is at most 5%

 ### Regression ANOVA